scverse/squidpy_notebooks/docs/source/auto_examples/graph/compute_spatial_neighbors.rst

 Different approach of defining a neighborhood relation among observations are used for different types of spatial datasets.

 ..
-GENERATED FROM PYTHON SOURCE LINES 14-20
+GENERATED FROM PYTHON SOURCE LINES 14-19

 .. code-block:: default

-    import scanpy as sc
     import squidpy as sq

     import numpy as np